whitneyburton/portfolios/students/1605/michael-lane-winham/20161111-lane-winham-m4.markdown

 Third suggestion: "This was a concept that took me far too long to become even mildly comfortable with.” — I feel ya!
 How about reframing it for future employers though?
 What about “I’m glad I finally understand the complexities of state inheritance!” or something to show your learning in a positive light?

 Lastly, ‘Javascript’ in your last sentence reminded me of Lia telling us to make sure to spell JavaScript with a capital S in it.
 And great conclusion recapping what you covered!

+From Jason: Lane was a great partner to work with for Game Time.
+He was extremely easy to work with, and always willing to give me space to experiment with the code.
+He also has a tenacity about going in a certain direction and finding the most efficient or succinct solution, which really helped us break through some real challenging spots.
+I wouldn’t hesitate to work with Lane on another project.
+I always have confidence in his work being done completely, thoroughly, and creatively.

 ### Playing a Part